TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 ---

-Recently we migrated our CDNs from Cloudfront to Akamai.
+Recently [we](https://www.nu.nl) migrated our CDNs from Cloudfront to Akamai.
 We use Terraform for infrastructure as code (IaC) and luckily it supports Akamai as well.
-Nevertheless there were some challenges, like what to do with Akamai's 'staging network' in a test-early, test-often approach?
-(Spoiler alert: Don't use the staging network) and the concept of activating a property version.
-All in all it was a smooth transition and the challenges were mostly about learning the ins and outs of Akamai.
+Since we had Cloudfront distributions for pretty much every environment, it served as a good moment to reflect on what we've taken for granted in the past years.
+Especially since Akamai has the concept of a 'staging network' which doesn't naturally seem to fit in a test-early, test-often approach (Spoiler alert: We don't use the staging network).

+{{< figure src="/img/akamai-terraform-shift-left-header.png" title="CDNs to the left.
+Source: Flickr - Benny Mazur (2007), via pedbikesafe.org" >}}

 ## Shift Left testing